Logo

 In 2007, Bill Belichick led the Patriots to the first perfect regular season since the introduction of the 16-game regular season schedule in 1978, only the fourth team to do so in National Football League history after the 1934 and 1942 Chicago Bears and 1972 Miami Dolphins.

-Gary Myers, New York Daily News columnist, stated Bill Belichick should have been suspended by Goodell for the Patriots' next game against the Jets.
+Gary Myers, a columnist for New York's Daily News columnist, stated Bill Belichick should have been suspended by Goodell for the Patriots' next game against the Jets.

 The sanctions against Bill Belichick were the harshest imposed on a head coach in league history until the New Orleans Saints' Sean Payton was suspended for the entire 2012 season for covering up a scheme in which bounties were paid for deliberately knocking opponents out of games.